nuejs/nue/packages/nuejs.org/docs/react-button-vs-nue.md

 Production build: [mpa.nuejs.org/app/](//mpa.nuejs.org/app/).

 Total size: 39kb (includes all code and SVG icons; excludes JSON data and content images).
+Here are the 10 largest scripts in the app:

 [image]
   src: /img/10-largest-scripts.png
-  caption: The 10 largest scripts in the app

-Excludes XHR (17kb) and content images (8.5kb).
+Excludes files you see under the `XHR` tab (17kb) and content images inside the `Img` tab (8.5kb).
 Check developer console for details.